laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ## Detecting the stroke and recovery phase

+Knowing that `engine/Flywheel.js` has determined whether there is a force on the flywheel, `engine/Rower.js` can now transform this into the phase of the rowing stroke.
 On an indoor rower, the rowing cycle will always start with a stroke, followed by a recovery.
-This results in the follwing phases
+This results in the follwing phases:

 * The **Drive phase**, where the rower pulls on the handle, some force on the flywheel is excerted and the flywheel is accelerating or at least not decelerating in accordance with the drag;